A New Rebel in Town: Canon EOS 350D Digital Rebel XT

 Canon EOS 350D Digital Rebel XT Main Features

 The Canon EOS 350D Digital Rebel XT employs Canon’s patented CMOS technology, for outstanding image quality and 8.0 Mega pixel resolution.
 You can always be ready for the next shot with a responsive 3 frame per second, 14 frame burst and instant 0.2 second start up time (matching the 20D).
-The powerful DIGIC II processor taken from Canon’s pro-series of cameras, ensures there are no compromises on effective, sophisticated and fast image processing.
+The powerful DIGIC II processor taken from Canon’s pro-series of cameras.
+This ensures there are no compromises on effective, sophisticated and fast image processing.

-The Rebel XT’s 7 auto focus points are distributed right across the frame for accurate and fast focusing, even with your off-centre subjects.
+The Rebel XT’s 7 auto focus points are distributed right across the frame for accurate and fast focusing, even with your off-center subjects.
 You can lock focus before the shot with One Shot AF, or simply switch to AI Servo AF for predictive tracking of any moving subjects – a great plus for wildlife and sports photography.

 The powerful pop-up flash (guide no. 13) offers you plenty of flexibility to your lighting.
 Its E-TTL II distance linked flash will read the lens distance information and ambient light to give accurate flash metering: perfect for recomposing shots and difficult reflections.
 The new Rebel XT is compatible with the total EX Speedlite flash range, including the powerful Speedlite 580EX, which improves colour stability by automatically transmitting the colour temperature information.